 You may not realize it, but the color, texture and smell of your menstrual blood can say a lot about your health and hormone balance.
 Several studies have shown that monitoring menstrual blood and identifying patterns in teens can help identify potential health risks in adults.
 Monitoring also makes it much easier to determine whether your menstrual course is normal and healthy or not (source 1).

 It is therefore not unimportant to keep an eye on your blood during your period.
 With a menstrual cup you can keep a good eye on the color, smell and amount of your blood loss.

 Blood during your period can have different colors and this is usually completely normal.

 Bright red blood during your period

-On the middle days of your period, you will mainly lose bright red blood.
+The middle days of your period, you will mainly lose bright red blood.
 This is 'new' blood, produced by your body, which actually leaves the body immediately.
-Blood that does not qualify for oxygen much, retains its bright red color.
+Blood that does not come in contact oxygen much, retains its bright red color.

 Light pink blood during your period